 Do you collect antiques or collectibles or both?

 I mentioned my good friend that collects antiques of every kind.
 When asked how she preferred to find her antiques?
-She claimed she prefer to "go out and peruse the antique shops."
-Claiming, "Its very accelerating, yet at the same time relaxing, going from shop to shop".
-She stated that she loves to visit with the many friend she had made through the years, that either work in the shop or own the shop.
+She claimed she prefers to "go out and peruse the antique shops."
+Claiming, "It's very accelerating, yet at the same time relaxing, going from shop to shop".
+She stated that she loves to visit with the many friends she had made through the years, that either work in the shop or own the shop.
 So is part of the motivation the comradely the collector finds in the friendships they acquire along the way?
 Do collectors have something more in common?
 After interviewing many antique collectors, I have found that most will admit to being drawn to, and loving very old things.
 Admitting feelings of familiarity with a particular antique.
 I have had a few antique collectors confide that they feel they may have lived other lives, in centuries gone by.
 That having antiques around them provides them with a sort of comfort, and brings peace into their homes.
 One shopkeeper explained to me.
-I look at a piece, and I wonder how many people have come and gone that have held, and used this?
-Who else may have enjoyed owning this?
-It became quite clear to me that some antique collectors are motivated by a deep-seated emotional drive.
+"I look at a piece, and I wonder how many people have come and gone that have held, and used this?
+Who else may have enjoyed owning this? " It became quite clear to me that some antique collectors are motivated by a deep-seated emotional drive.
 A drive to capture some elusive feelings of times gone by.

 I don't know if anyone has or ever will be able to actually give a defining answer or the underlying motives to what makes a person a collector of antiques?
-Is it possible that it harks back to the most primal human impulse, which is desire.
+Is it possible that it harks back to the most primal human impulse, which is desired?
 A desire for beauty, a desire for peace in one's surroundings or the desire to cultivate friendships.
 Perhaps the desire to connect with another time, another life.
 And finally, the desire for making a profit, and adding to one's wealth?